sandrine-muller/sandrine-muller.github.io/_openings/2025/BRIDGE.md

 ---
 title: "Master 2 - Project BRIDGE"
-excerpt: >
+excerpt: |
-  Project for a master 2 or last semester of engineering school internship (PFE) in a software infrastructure that can automatically convert prototypes into stable, documented, and FAIR-compliant web APIs, compatible with international standards like SmartAPI. #API #DevOps #FAIR Metadata #NLP #Reproductibility #Open Science
+  Project for a master 2 or last semester of engineering school internship (PFE) in a software infrastructure that can automatically convert these prototypes into stable, documented, and FAIR-compliant web APIs, compatible with international standards like SmartAPI.
+  #API #DevOps #FAIR Metadata #NLP #Reproductibility #Open Science
 date: 2025-11-19
 permalink: /openings/2025/bridge/
 layout: single